avinashbabudonthu/java/spring/integration/notes.md

 	* remove some messages from channel based on header, content etc
 * Transformer
 	* convert message content or structure
+* Router
+	* Content Routers - To one of the channels based on content
+	* Recipient list Routers - To all channels
 * Enricher
 	* Add content to message header or payload
 * Service activator